top of page

 Can I help someone get an abortion?

 However, it’s unclear how laws in other states will apply to those who help people cross state lines to access abortion care.
+For example, in Idaho, it is now illegal to help a person under age 18 travel out of state to access abortion care without their parents’ permission.
+Even if the parents have given permission, there is still a risk of arrest and having to convince a judge that you did not break the law.
 If you have questions, call the Repro Legal Helpline.

 I am an undocumented immigrant.
 Can I get an abortion?